Peter Kurth (politician): Career

 Peter Kurth studied law and political science both in Bonn and in Freiburg.
 Following a traineeship in Berlin, he carried out various activities insocial and business administration in the State of Berlin.

-From 1994, Kurth served as State Secretary to the successive State Ministers of Finance Elmar Pieroth (1994-1996) and Annette Fugmann-Heesing (1996-1999) in the government of Mayor Eberhard Diepgen.
+From 1994, Kurth served as State Secretary to the successive State Ministers of Finance Elmar Pieroth (1994-1996) and Annette Fugmann-Heesing (1996-1999) in the government of Mayor Eberhard Diepgen (CDU).
+In 2009 he ran for the CDU in Cologne for the office of mayor.
 From 2001 until 2009, Kurth was a member of the board of Alba Group in Berlin.